 As previously reported, President Trump proposed sending migrants to sanctuary cities.
 “Sanctuary city” is not a legal term but a now politically charged phrase used to describe cities, counties, states that don’t fully comply with federal immigration enforcement efforts.
 White House administration officials said the idea had been “floated and rejected.”

 But in a series of tweets since then, the president said the administration is still “giving strong considerations” to the idea.

-The New York City Housing Authority (NYHA) confirmed that Mayor de Blasio made a request to “find places for migrants to live” and to “concentrate efforts on Trump establishments.”
-According to NYHA, they are targeting Trump Parc, Trump Palace, Trump Park Avenue, Trump Palace, Trump Tower and 610 Park Avenue, which is owned by Trump’s children in a trust.
+The New York City Housing Authority (NYHA) confirmed that Mayor de Blasio requested to “find places for migrants to live” and to “concentrate efforts on Trump establishments.”
+According to NYHA, they are targeting Trump Parc, Trump Palace, Trump Park Avenue, Trump Palace, Trump Tower, and 610 Park Avenue, which is owned by Trump’s children in a trust.

 “The plan is to place migrants in these in vacant apartments and flats,” said NYHA spokesperson Bethany Millbright.
 “If we run out of empties, we’ll consider public places.
 We’re looking at The Met [The Metropolitan Museum of Art] and putting up temporary housing in Central Park.
 If we run out of space there, we’ll start evicting Trump property residents.”